 Losing weight in general can affect your hunger, fullness hormones causing you to feel more hungry.
 And exercising can increase this even further.
 While going a little hungry can be helpful for weight reduction, being extremely hungry can be downright painful.
 If you can get past the constant hunger pains, you may also find that crash dieting is making you obsessed with food.
 Your body is so hungry that food becomes all you think about (22).

 Being hungry all the time is bad enough, but very low calorie diets can cause you to be in a terrible mood as well.
 Calories, especially carbs, play a major role in regulating your emotions, and being so hungry that you are angry is a real thing.
 Carbohydrates are linked to your self-control - which is why we cannot control our temper when we have low blood sugar, and we get hangry.

 You Get Skinny Fat

-If you aren't getting enough protein, and not strength training regularly, extremely restrictive diets can cause you to start burning more lean muscle for energy instead of fat (5).
+If you aren't getting enough protein, and not strength training regularly, extremely restrictive diets may cause you to start burning more lean muscle for energy instead of fat (23).
 Why does this matter?
 You are losing precious muscle mass - which is key for keeping your metabolism intact and improves your overall quality of life.
 In addition, reduced lean muscle mass increases your overall body fat percentage, even though the number on the scale is decreasing.